Bushcraft Home Page

 For many years anglers have been taking advantage of the quantity of sharks, particularly the oceanic blues, makos, threshers and bronze whalers that follow the annual migratory schools of barracouta, squid, salmon and pilchards into this rugged stretch of water.

-Up until last year though game tackle was the order of the day.
+Up until last year game tackle was the order of the day.

 But all that’s changed.
 A couple of dozen blues along with two makos taken on the fly in early 1998 changed the scene forever.
 It is now a serious salt water fly shark fishery that runs from late spring through to late autumn.